azarboon/cheat-sheet-aws/README.md

 3. Accept the invite to the new organization from the member account

-### Other services

-WorkSpaces: Desktop-as-a-Service (DaaS) solution

-X-Ray: debug and trace data **across accounts** and visualize it in a centralized account

-Cost Explorer: identify underutilized instances that may be downsized **within the same instance family**.
-Understand impact of Savings Plan and Reserved Instances on the bill.

-Compute Optimizer: downsizing recommendations **within or across instance families**, upsizing recommendations to remove performance bottlenecks, and recommendations for instances that are parts of an ASG.
-Recommends optimal instance **type** to reduce costs.
-It does **NOT** recommend instance purchase options

-Step Functions: workflow orchestration.
-It's preferred over Amazon Simple Workflow Service

-Trusted Advisor: helps you to reduce cost, increase performance, and improve security.
-It offers Service Limits check.
-To get access to its API (AWS Support API) you need Business or Enterprise support plans.

-AWS Batch: Efficiently supports multi-node parallel jobs, running a single jobs across instances.
-Compatible with IP-based, internode communication frameworks such as Apache MXNet, TensorFlow, Caffe2, or Message Passing Interface.

-Systems Manager: centralized end-to-end operational hub for hybrid cloud (viewing & automation).
-You can create logical groups of resources, view their config changes, API activity, compliance status etc. With Systems Manager’s Run Command you can manage configs and run ad-hoc commands remotely

-CloudFormation: maintain the **state** of the overall architecture.
-StackSet allows you to create stacks in multiple accounts and  regions

-AWS Config: evaluates the configurations and compliance of your resources and to remedy non-compliant resources.
-You can configure it to stream configuration changes an SNS topic.
-It can maintain a **history of resource configuration changes**

-App Mesh: **application-level** networking for microservices applications.

-Beanstalk: quick application deployment.
-Allows access to underlying resources and OS.

-CodeDeploy: automates **application (not infrastructure) deployments** into AWS /on-premise.
-Good fit when code changes need to be managed but not for infrastructure services.

-OpsWork: Chef or Puppet solution

-EventBridge: event-based service for **third-party SaaS** and AWS resources.
-Enables asynchronous messaging patterns.

-Amazon MQ: Similar to SQS, but used for **existing applications that are being migrated** into AWS.
-It supports AMQP, STOMP, MQTT and WebSocket.

-Amazon Glue: ETL service.
-It **requires significant coding efforts**.
-You can write transformed data in a compressed format.

-EMR: MapReduce, big data workloads such as Spark, Hive, Hadoop.
-EMR requires **infra management and significant coding effort**.

 ### Virtual Private Cloud and networking

 To uniquely identify an Availability Zone (AZ) across the two accounts use AZ ID (e.g. use1-az2) instead of AZ code (e.g. us-east-1a)